OpatrilPeter/mattermost-dl/README.md

 In certain cases, such as "downloading from oldest, grab 100 posts after certain date.", we must actually process all posts from the channel begginning right until the time condition starts passing.
 In general, it's very fast to download posts before or after some explicit post, which makes successive downloads (fetching updates) much faster.

-### What does "upper limit approximate" means during download?
+### What does "upper limit approximate" mean during download?

 In many cases, it's unclear or impractical to calculate how many posts will actually be downloaded.
 For example, if our selection condition is arbitrary such as "1000 posts after date 2020-01-01" - we don't know until how many messages would match that.
 Sometimes, we may have an estimation; for example, hard limit of 10 posts mean we surely won't get _more_ than 10, but we still don't know if less than 10 are really available.
 Likewise, Mattermost server may provide total number of channel's posts, but this count doesn't have to reflect what we can actually download even if we're downloading the whole channel, as it's approximate - for example, deleted posts are not fetched.

+### Known issues?

+Unknown configuration options are warned about in general case, but some more advanced cases aren't caught by used underlying json schema validation library, such as unknown channel options.
+Caused by combination of anchor (`$ref`) and disallowed `additionalProperties`.

 ## Internal design